 Most years, the Club’s yacht remains in New South Wales during the summer months, before undertaking a major winter cruise between May and November.
 Typically, this takes the yacht as far afield as New Caledonia, Vanuatu, and North Queensland.
 Some years, the Club takes part in some ocean races, including the Sydney to Hobart Race.

 - Family cruising in the Sydney area, including Sydney Harbour, Pittwater and the Hawkesbury River,

 - Trips along the NSW and Queensland coast,

 - Cruising to Tasmania, the Whitsundays, Lord Howe Island, New Caledonia, and Vanuatu

 The Club organises a regular series of social events in Canberra, and an informal gathering of members is held at the Canberra Yacht Club on the last Tuesday of every month, starting at about 6.30 pm.
 Prospective members are welcome to join these gatherings and ask for any information they may require about the running of the Club.

 A newsletter, “Spindrift”, is published every couple of months to keep members up to date with the latest club activities and events.

-The Club maintains a marina berth at The Quays Marina, at Church Point, on the shores of Pittwater, in the northern part of Sydney.
-The Quays has a modern floating wharf, fuelling facilities, a restaurant, and a secure private car park for the use of yacht owners.
-The journey from Canberra to Pittwater takes about three and a half hours by road.
+The Club maintains a marina berth at the Gladesville Bridge Marina, in Sydney Harbour.
+The marina has a modern floating wharf, and a small private car park for the use of yacht owners.
+The journey from Canberra to the marina takes about three and a quarter hours by road.